How to play

 The aim of the game is to profitably make markets.
 This means providing liquidity at the best prices at volumes large enough to facilitate the trading activity of other market participants.
 Your success will lie in identifying profitable opportunities to trade at fair prices, place your orders as quickly as possible, and keep your risk exposures below defined bounds.

-You’ll compete in three qualifying rounds in an effort to finish in the top eight.
+You’ll compete in two qualifying rounds in an effort to finish in the top 16.
 After submitting your algorithm for each round, our engineers will run it against the algorithms from the other teams on a simulated exchange.
 After each round, you’ll receive feedback on your algorithm’s performance in the form of a log file.
 This will allow you to see how you can improve it before submitting it for the next round.
-Your team will be ranked each week on the performance of your algorithm and your placing will be shown on the website’s leaderboard page.
+Your team will be ranked each week on the performance of your algorithm and your placing will be shown on the website’s leaderboard.

 Building upon our initial code-base, your team will draw upon your programming and analysis skills to write an autotrader to price the ETF, execute trades, and manage risk.
 We’ll provide historical time-series order and trade data, which you can use to verify your pricing and trading algorithm.
 Your autotrader (and those of the other competitors) will trade on a simulated exchange full of would-be investors ready to get involved.